Robert William Edis: Career

 From 1883, Edis extended and rebuilt Sandringham House in Norfolk for the Prince of Wales.
 He was the designer of the parish hall and parsonage for St Philip's Church, Buckingham Palace Road (1892) and the British pavilion at the World's Columbian Exposition in Chicago (1893).

 He built a studio on Church Street, Sheringham, for his nieces the photographers Olive and Katharine Edis.
 It was their first studio and had a glass roof to allow in natural daylight which became an important aspect of their trademark style.

 Edis had a long association with the Volunteer Force and its successor the Territorial Force.
 In 1868 he received a commission in the Artists' Rifles.
 He went on to be the regiment's commanding officer from 1883 to November 1902, and subsequently held the office of honorary colonel from 1902 until his death (he continued when the regiment was reorganized as part of the Territorial Force in 1908).
 He designed the unit's drill hall at Duke's Road, off Euston Road, Camden (now The Place, home of the Contemporary Dance Trust).

 In January 1889 he was elected a member of the first London County Council, representing St Pancras South for three years as a member of the Conservative-backed Moderate Party.

 Personal life

-In 1863, Edis married Elizabeth Ann Woodward.
+In 1863, Edis married Elsie Jane Anton.
 He had homes at Ormesby Old Hall, Great Ormesby, Norfolk, as well as Fitzroy Square and Regent's Park, London.
 He was a justice of the peace and a Deputy Lieutenant for Norfolk from 1901.
 He was created a Knight Commander of the Order of the British Empire in 1919 for his military services.

 Edis died suddenly at his Norfolk home in 1927, aged 88.
-He was predeceased by his wife, but was survived by his five daughters.
+He was predeceased by his wife and only son, but was survived by his five daughters.